 Where the Plastic in Your Gut Comes From

-Microplastics enter your digestive system through five primary routes — and each one is addressable.
+Microplastics enter your digestive system through six primary routes — and each one is addressable.

 1. Drinking water